Liquidity is rising in private markets, but not all exits are equal.

 The New Normal

-The motivations vary, but they share a common thread: someone wants liquidity before the market is ready to provide it.
-That creates both opportunity and noise.
+The motivations vary.
+What they share is this: someone wants liquidity before the market is ready to provide it.
+That creates opportunity, but it also creates noise.
+Learning to tell them apart is the work.

 Why Secondaries Exist

 Liquidity gaps create pressure.
-A well-structured secondary can solve it without damaging incentives.
-A poorly structured one can distort them.
+A well-structured secondary can resolve that pressure without damaging incentives.
+A poorly structured one redistributes it, usually onto whoever is least positioned to absorb it.

 The Investor’s Lens

 Not every secondary signals strength.
-Some happen because conviction has faded or time has run out.
-Others happen because value creation is still ahead, but patience has worn thin.
+Some happen because conviction has faded.
+Others because a clock has run out.
+And some happen because value creation is still ahead but patience has worn thin, which, depending on your view of the asset, may be exactly the opening you have been waiting for.

 The Founder’s Lens